SOME Response to COVID-19

 - All seniors are receiving wellness calls and meal delivery continues as normal.
 Also offering twice daily conference calls for additional socialization.

-You can visit our Client Hub by clicking here.
+Masks are required within SOME buildings.
+For additional resources relating to COVID-19, visit our Client Hub by clicking here.

 How You Can Help